 At least 2 but less than 4 years

-The student:teacher ratio of 2:1 has decreased from 16:1 over five years.
+The student:teacher ratio of 3:1 has increased from 2:1 over five years.

-The Mountain State College diversity score of 0.10 is less than the state average of 0.27.
-The school's diversity has stayed relatively flat over five years.
+The Mountain State College diversity score of 0.32 is more than the state average of 0.27.
+The school's diversity has grown by 284% over five years.

 Student : Teacher Ratio